JKBero/bank/README.md

 [Tech used](#tech-used) | [Tech coverage](#tech-coverage) | [Versioning](#versioning)

 This software imitates a bank account, allowing the user to withdraw and deposit funds and read their bank statement.
+It is written in Ruby.

 ## Quick start